mohamedaymntalat/smart-attendance-system/README.md

 - Generate QR codes for users based on their names
 - Each QR code embeds user name and date
 - Saved as PNG in `qr_codes/` folder
+- Take and save user face in .pkl file 'encodings/'folder
+- Reads QR code from webcam
+- Matches live face with registered encoding
+- Logs attendance with name + timestamp in Excel file

 ##  Module: QR Generator